AccelerationConsortium/open-alex-project/readme.md

 The `SDL` column in the TSV files is updated to `1` for papers that match the SDL database.

-# Classifying Papers as AI/Robotics
+# Classifying Papers as AI Robotics

 This section explains how to identify and mark papers related to AI or Robotics.
 Two lists of AI and Robotics keywords were created and these are compared against abstracts from all papers.
 If a keyword match is found then that paper is classified as AI/Robotics respectively.